Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Results

-In order to search for the burst oscillations more accurately, we applied the $Z_1^2$--test statistics, which the $Z_1^2$ power also satisfies the $\chi^2$ distribution with two degree of freedom, based on {\tt Stingray} \citep{Buccheri83, Huppenkothen19} in the frequency range 579.5--589.5 Hz with steps of 0.01 Hz.
-The cleaned event files in the 0.2--10 keV energy range are also used by applying a moving window method with the same window size and step as the FFT method above-mentioned.
-We also reproduced the oscillation signal for the burst oscillation around 584.61 Hz, which the $Z_1^2$ power peaked at 56.37.
-It converts to a probability of $5.7\times10^{-13}$ produced by random process for a single trial, that is $7.21\sigma$.
-If considering the total searched frequencies ($N_{\rm Freq.}=1000$) and segments (same as the FFT method), the probability of multiple trials is $9.2\times10^{-8}$.
-Again, the segments are treated as independent, the significance of the burst oscillation is modestly estimated as $5.34\sigma$.
+In order to search for the burst oscillations more accurately, we applied the $Z_1^2$-test statistics, in which the $Z_1^2$ power also satisfies the $\chi^2$ distribution with two degrees of freedom, based on {\tt Stingray} \citep{Buccheri83, Huppenkothen19} in the frequency range between 579.5--589.5 Hz with steps of 0.01 Hz.
+The cleaned event files in the 0.2--10 keV energy range are also used by applying a moving window method with the same window size and step as the above-mentioned FFT method.
+We also reproduced the oscillation signal for the burst oscillation around 584.61 Hz, in which the $Z_1^2$ power peaked at 56.37.
+It converts to a probability of $5.75\times10^{-13}$ produced by a random process for a single trial, that is, $7.21\sigma$.
+If considering the total searched frequencies ($N_{\rm Freq}=1000$) and segments (same as the FFT method), the probability of multiple trials is $9.19\times10^{-8}$.
+Again, the segments are treated as independent and accounting for all searched bursts, the significance of the burst oscillation is modestly estimated as $4.82\sigma$.

-We note that the obtained peak values of the Leahy and $Z_1^2$ power dependent a little bit on the offset time.
-To find the maximum power, we reduced the slide window offset to 0.01 s, and kept the remains.
-We obtained that the maximum of the Leahy and $Z_1^2$ power are 56.66 and 60.73, translating to the probabilities of $7.22\sigma$ and $7.50\sigma$ for a single trail, respectively.

 In the left panel of Fig.~\ref{fig:pow}, we produced the light curve of burst \#4, and showed the contours of $Z_1^2$ with the power changing from 25 to 55.
 We found the upward drifting of the oscillation frequency smaller than 0.3 Hz.